PLEASE REVIEW THIS NOTICE CAREFULLY. IT DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED, DISCLOSED, AND ACCESSED BY YOU.

 - To Avert a Serious Threat to Health or Safety – when necessary to prevent a serious threat to your health or safety or the health or safety of the public or another person.
 Any disclosure, however, would be to someone able to help prevent the threat.

-- Military and National Security – If required by law, if you are a member of the armed forces, we may use and disclose your PHI as required by military command authorities or the Department of Veteran Affairs.
-If required by law, we may disclose your PHI to authorized federal officials for the conduct of lawful intelligence, counter-intelligence, and other national security activities authorized by law.
-If required by law, we may disclose your PHI to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state or conduct special investigations.
+- Military and National Security – as required by military command authorities or the Department of Veteran Affairs or to authorized federal officials for the conduct of lawful intelligence, counterintelligence, and other national security activities authorized by law, or to authorized federal officials so they may provide protection to the President, other authorized persons or foreign heads of state or conduct special investigations.

 - Workers’ Compensation – as permitted by laws relating to workers’ compensation or related programs.

-- Special Rules Regarding Disclosure of Behavioral Health, Substance Abuse and HIV–Related Information – For disclosures concerning protected health information relating to care for psychiatric conditions, substance abuse or HIV-related testing and treatment, special restrictions apply.
-For example, we generally may not disclose this specially protected information in response to a subpoena, warrant or other legal process unless you sign a special Authorization or a court orders the disclosure.
+- Special Rules Regarding Disclosure of Behavioral Health, Substance Abuse, and HIV–Related Information – For disclosures concerning PHI relating to care for psychiatric conditions, substance abuse, or HIV-related testing and treatment, special restrictions apply.
+For example, we generally may not disclose this specially protected information in response to a subpoena, warrant, or other legal process unless you sign a special Authorization or a court orders the disclosure.

 - You consent in writing;